Adore2113/MarsHSim/docs/notes/water_process.md

 ###### 08/20/2026:
     ♡ raised BPA handling capacity from 0.25 kg/h to 0.5 kg/h and added daily capacity calculations for water recovery

+###### 08/22/2026:
+    ♡ while I consider where to keep the Sabatier I'm going to move to the water processing assembly rooms, I want to avoid contamination, and for everything to stay clean overall, and to make maintenence easier, the potable water will have it's own clean room and area

+    ♡ I considered keeping all the non-potable water tanks together, but I'd like the seperation between the ISRU raw water to have it's own area